As international travel increases, so does US use of technology. A look at how it is used in airports - ExBulletin

 Further on the horizon, Blackmer said the agency is exploring a concept called smart queues, where the app assigns passengers to certain lines depending on information they've entered into the app, such as whether they have cargo to declare.

-Copyright 2024 The Associated Press.
+Copyright 2024 Associated Press.
 All rights reserved.
-This material may not be published, transmitted, rewritten or redistributed.
+This material may not be published, transmitted, rewritten or redistributed without permission.

 |